 Fade Away Review

-On the company’s website Fade Away is marketed to remove or fade tattoos.
-The manufacturer claims that Fade Away contains the best ingredient combination.
-There is no information suggesting that this product is applicable on both old and new tattoos.
-Also, the manufacturer does not release information suggesting that this product can help fade the appearance of both colored and black ink tattoos.
+There is no information published online stating that Fade Away was applicable on both old and new tattoos.
+Also, there was no information suggesting that this product can help fade the appearance of both colored and black ink tattoos.

-On the company’s website, the manufacturer claims that this program will start to show results in 4 – 8 weeks rather than 4 months.
-However, the manufacturer does state it is going to take 6-18 months before your tattoo is completely removed.
-It appears that this product retails for less than $50 online.
+This three piece program was promoted to show results in 4 – 8 weeks rather than 4 months.
+However, there were claims stating that it was going to take 6-18 months before your tattoo is completely removed.
+It appears that Fade Away Tattoo Fade System retailed for less than $50 online.
 To see how this product compares to other tattoo products, please refer to our product review grid.

 Fade Away Description:

 • No info suggesting that the product is for old and new tattoos

 • No info suggesting that the product is marketed for black or colored tattoos